-A gentle and meditative immersion in the sounds of singing bowls, drums, gongs, and other healing tools.
-Participants will “bathe” in the vibrations of ancient and modern instruments, achieving deep rest.
+Participants “bathe” in the vibrations of ancient and modern instruments, allowing for deep rest.
 Appropriate for all seeking stillness, relaxation, meditation, or simply a really great nap.

-Rachel Elizabeth Maley is a visual and sound artist based outside of Chicago.
-A musician since a young age, she performs on multiple instruments and voice, and is a practitioner of meditation and chado, the Way of Tea.
-Rachel’s sound practice is influenced in part by Western sacred music, Vedic chant, and the percussion of Zen monastic life. (re-maley.com)
+Rachel Elizabeth Maley is the creator of Still Life Meditation, a center for meditation and self-inquiry in downtown Elgin, IL.
+An artist and musician since a young age, Rachel has practiced meditation in various forms for more than 20 years.
+Particularly influenced by Zen and Cha Dao (the Way of Tea), Rachel’s sound practice is inspired in part by Western sacred music, Vedic chant, and the percussion of Zen monastic life.
+(StillLifeMeditation.net)